-Believe me or not I was in a dilemma whether to write the recipe of Methi Murgh Malai or to write something else as part of this post!
-Whether to do things which I am not comfortable with!
+Believe me or not I was in a dilemma about whether to write the recipe for Methi Murgh Malai or to write something else as part of this post!
+Whether to do things that I am not comfortable with!
 Whether to stop improving the blog every day!
-Another and the most important thought; whether to write whatever I like!
+Another and most important thought; whether to write whatever I like!

 Once a recipe blogger; always a recipe blogger or better to say a food blogger!

 I have heard people saying nobody reads recipes.
 In fact, I have seen people saying it is networking that matters but not humble recipes to run a food blog!
-I even heard recipe bloggers do nothing but posting “ghisha-pita” recipes!
+I even heard recipe bloggers do nothing but to post "ghisha-pita" recipes!
 With all these, here I am writing recipes for the last ten years without any expectations.
 I do write blogs out of passion and for the love of food.
 I have never been good with online or offline networking.
-However, these talks were enough for me to give second, third and fourth thought to the entire situation!
+However, these talks were enough for me to give second, third, and fourth thoughts on the entire situation!
 Should I stop doing what I am doing or should I go ahead with what I am passionate about?

 A few more lines before the recipe? what say, readers?
 Do you mind?